All About Calcium

 To make sure you’re getting enough calcium in your diet, if you’re not already, start tracking your food in Cronometer!

-In the mobile app, navigate to your Daily Report and scroll down until you see calcium listed under the minerals section.
+In the mobile app, navigate to your Daily Report or Nutrition Report and scroll down until you see calcium listed under the minerals section.
 You can also click on this to edit your targets, see your top sources and to learn more information about the mineral in general.

 On the web app, you can scroll down on your Diary Screen (main page) to see calcium listed under the minerals section.
 You can hover over to learn more information or click to edit your targets and view your top sources.